metaclip-app/metaclip/README.md

 1. Download xampp at [sourceforge](https://sourceforge.net/projects/xampp/)
 2. Install it using the intaller
 3. Open it and click on start on the Apache and MySQL row
-4. Extract the .zip on [releases](https://github.com/metaclip-app/metaclip)
+4. Extract the .zip on [releases](https://github.com/metaclip-app/metaclip/releases)
 4. Move the extracted folder to xampp htdocs
 5. Acess [localhost/metaclip/public/pages/app.php](http://localhost/metaclip/public/pages/app.php)
+6. Favorite it for easy access
-6. That's it :3
+7. That's it :3

 ## Roadmap
 -- 0.0.1 --